jonyet/webdriverio-boilerplate/readme.md

 see the scripts in `package.json` for more information on what scripts are available and what they're actually doing.

 ## Custom Modules

+there is also some ancillary functionality baked into the system via two additional modules:

 - Resembler.js
 - logger.js